Top 10 Ways McDonalds in Japan is different from McDonalds in the US

 - As you likely already know, Japanese customer service is exemplary.
 This of course, extends to McDonalds as well.
 Drive through service in the US (particularly near my home in Miami) often fails in a spectacular way.
 Employees there frequently act as though they are doing you some type of special favor by taking your order and delivering your food.
 The Japanese drive through employees bow to your car as you drive away.
 Compare and contrast.

-- Much like Japan Airlines, at McDonalds in Japan you have green tea as a beverage choice.
+- At McDonalds in Japan you have Sokenbicha as a beverage choice.
+Sokenbicha is a Coca-Cola brand name for a particular tea blend.

 - The all new McDonalds Bacon and Potato Pie.
 Basically just another fried pie, but in place of apples the pie is stuffed with a mixture of seasoned mashed potatoes and bacon bits.